pytorch/glow/README.md

 * [![Build Status](https://travis-ci.com/pytorch/glow.svg?token=UwQBGB2pxogBqjigi7Nh&branch=master)](https://travis-ci.com/pytorch/glow)
 * [Code Coverage](https://fb-glow-assets.s3.amazonaws.com/coverage/coverage-master/index.html)

-Glow is a machine learning compiler and execution engine for hardware accelerators.
-It is designed to be used as a backend for executing a neural network compute graph (currently represented in either ONNX or Caffe2 format).
+Glow is a machine learning compiler and execution engine for various hardware targets.
+It is designed to be used as a backend for high-level machine learning frameworks.
 The compiler is designed to allow state of the art compiler optimizations and code generation of neural network graphs.
 This library is experimental and in active development.